RadjaHachilif/mcp-workshop/README.md

 ⏳ 2.
 Wait for setup to finish

-  After the dev container starts, allow time for dependencies to install.
+  After the dev container starts, allow some time for all dependencies to install automatically.

-  You will see:
+  During this step, you should see output similar to:

     ✔ Finishing up...
     ⠏ Running postCreateCommand...
     › pip install -r requirements.txt

-  Wait unitl it is done.
+  Wait until the process is fully completed before continuing.

+🚀 3.
+Start the MCP server

+  Once the setup is complete, start the MCP server using:

+    mcp run server.py --transport sse

+  You should see output similar to:

+    INFO:     Started server process [2464]
+    INFO:     Waiting for application startup.
+    INFO:     Application startup complete.
+    INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)

-🌐 3.
+🌐 4.
 Make the port public

   Once the environment is running: